laurelherting/lmh-headspace/AWS/examTips.md

 * What AWS service allows you to use Infrastructure as Code?

 ### AWS Deck of cards
 * Are uploads to s3 buckets public or private by default?
+  * private
 * Do new AMIs created default to public or private?
 * Do customers have any access to physical drives on ec2?
 * What are some of the delivery options for sns?